Kaxlow/climate-on-housing/docs/climate-risk-housing-methodology.md

 25th–75th percentile interval across eligible counties for every risk group and month.

+January 2016 through December 2025 is a fixed publication window, not a dynamically advancing endpoint.
+Although the acquisition command selects the latest provider data, downloading a newer release does not automatically extend these charts.

 ## Disaster event selection

 The event analysis combines: